bitnami/charts/bitnami/postgresql-ha/README.md

 Clients using this method to authenticate will be required to provide a certificate with the CN (Common Name) field matching the requested database user name.
 Please, refer to [the official documentation](https://www.postgresql.org/docs/current/auth-cert.html) for further information.

-> Note: As with traditional password-based authentication, database users must exist in both PgPool and PostgreSQL nodes and have the correct privileges to connect to a database.
+> Note: As with traditional password-based authentication, database users must exist in both Pgpool-II and PostgreSQL nodes and have the correct privileges to connect to a database.
 You may use the `postgresql.initdbScripts` and `pgpool.customUsers` properties to create them in advance.

-#### Encrypt traffic between Pgpool and PostgreSQL nodes (backend)
+#### Encrypt traffic between Pgpool-II and PostgreSQL nodes (backend)

 TLS for backend connections can be enabled in the chart by specifying the `postgresql.tls.*` parameters while creating a release.
 Below you can find detailed information about these parameters: